 The aim is twofold; to help keep the senior safe, as well as to ensure his or her needs are fulfilled to attempt to stop the need to wander to begin with.
-Try the following basic safety precautions if your loved one struggles with dementia wandering:
+Continuum Care, experts in at-home care in St. Charles and surrounding areas, offers these basic safety precautions if your loved one struggles with dementia wandering:

 - Be sure that the house is equipped with a security system and locks that the individual is unable to master, such as a sliding bolt lock out of his / her range of vision.
 Many different alarms can be purchased, from something as simple as placing a bell over door knobs, to highly-sensitive pressure mats that will sound an alarm when stepped on, to GPS devices that may be worn, and many more.
 It’s also a good idea to register for the Alzheimer’s Association’s Safe Return Program.